-Do not have them make catapults for your class.
+Do not have them make catapults for the Angry Birds Parabola Project.

 This will take entirely too much time on things unrelated to the standards you are supposed to be teaching.
 If this is the version of the project you want to do then partner with a shop class or art class where creating the catapult will meet a standard for that teacher.
 Then use the catapult in your class to create the parabolas.
 (Hint: You will want to take slow motion video of the bird flying from the catapult so you can project the curve onto paper or poster board.)

 Have the students use poster board not paper for the creation of their angry bird course.

 Again, have them design the map for their level in art class.
 Partner with an art teacher.
 Then when they are complete have them create the flight pattern (parabola) on the map they created in your class.

 Remember the important things for your class are...

 - Height of Parabola

 - X intercept (where bird would hit the ground if it hit nothing on the way) and Y intercept (height of catapult)

 - Quadratic Equation & h,k form for vertex